WayScience/IDR_stream/README.md

 5) Delete all intermediate files from batch run and run next batch!

 **Note:** Do not run more than one instance of an `idrstream` at once!
-Doing so will cause issues with multiple instances of CellPose trying to utilize the same GPU resources.
+Doing so will cause issues with multiple instances of CellPose/DeepProfiler trying to utilize the same GPU resources.

 # Setup